By Daniel Barnes

 5) The “exhorting-his-crying-child-to-always-remember-her-mother” scene

-After a bit of phony and hand-wringing and a little lip service to the moral implications of revenge, Cross starts gathering phony evidence, making death threats, and torturing suspects in order to work his way towards Fox.
-The pursuit culminates in the rafters of the crumbling Michigan Theater, a magnificent old location that helps make the final fight between Fox and Cross one of the better scenes in the film.
+After a bit of phony and hand-wringing and a little lip service to the moral implications of revenge, Cross starts gathering false evidence, making death threats, and torturing suspects to work his way towards Fox.
+The pursuit culminates in the rafters of the crumbling Michigan Theater, a great old location that helps make the final fight between Fox and Cross one of the better scenes in the film.